JIMMY, LOIS,RED AND TAMMY IN 1944

 |Tex Cooper in middle, shirtless.|

 When the Japanese surrendered, numerous enemy ships came to Hollandia to surrender.
 Once, Red and Chaplain Bailey went out in a small boat to accept the surrender of the ship shown below.
-He said that they were reprimanded and almost court martialed for doing so.
+He said that they were reprimanded and almost court martialed for doing so, but there was no one else available.

 The ship that surrendered to them was a Japanese navy command ship.